MistyMen/musicMonster/README.md

 - Create table by typing `psql -f migration.sql` inside the "./migration" folder
 - In "monster" directory "./musicMonster/monster/", type `npm install` - to install the node.js server
 - Then do same in "/client" directory - to install the react server
 - You are ready to GO!
-Of course you also need Spotify token and then put it inside the "./musicMonster/monster/client/src/MusicMonster.js" file and inside the file, the variable called "APIToken" in "callSpotifyApi" function on line '117` - replace with the old one....
+Of course you also need Spotify token and then put it inside the "./musicMonster/monster/client/src/MusicMonster.js" file and inside the file, the variable called "APIToken" in "callSpotifyApi" function on line '117' - replace with the old one....
+- Inside the "musicMonster/monster/" type `npm start` to start the server on http://localhost:3001/
+- Inside the "musicMonster/monster/client" type `npm start` to start the server on http://localhost:3000/

 ## Priority Matrix